 Consider, for example, a trail that was set up to terminate as Newly Infected = 50%.
 At that point, the number of generations required to reach each interim/final goal state is recorded, as well as R0 at that point.
 The trials records look like this:

 The result of these trials, as far as R0 is concerned, can be seen in the following graph:

-The result of these trials, as far as R0 is concerned, can be seen in the following graph:

 The important observations here are: